janos-gonye/pass-manager-frontend/README.md

 # Password Manager Frontend

-A simple Flutter application for managing accounts.
+A simple Flutter application for managing client-side encrypted accounts.

 You can find the related back-end application [here](https://github.com/janos-gonye/pass-manager).